Yankees vs. Rays Player Props Betting Odds

-Player prop bet odds for Yandy Diaz, Gleyber Torres and others are available when the Tampa Bay Rays host the New York Yankees at Tropicana Field on Saturday at 4:10 PM ET.
+Yandy Diaz and Gleyber Torres are two of the players with prop bets available when the Tampa Bay Rays and the New York Yankees meet at Tropicana Field on Sunday (beginning at 1:40 PM ET).

 Bet on this matchup or its props with DraftKings!